scidsg/hushline-docs/src/prereqs/general.md

 ### 2. Gmail

 We'll use Gmail for its high reliability.
 If you don't already have an account, create one.
-It's also not a bad idea to have an email address separate from your personal account.
+Having an email address separate from your personal account is a good practice.

 ### 3. Mailvelope